jakobn-ai/waybar-mpris/README.md

   * `player-prev`: Same as `player-next`, but for the previous player.
   * `next/prev`: Next/previous track on the selected player.
   * `toggle`: Play/pause.
-  * *Note: you can also bind these commands to keys in your sway/other wm config.*
+  * You can also bind these commands to Media keys in your WM config.